Home Migration Canada Immigration: How Does Canada Healthcare System work?

 There is no cost-sharing for health care services guaranteed by federal law.

-Canada is famed as one of the few countries with a healthcare that is publicly funded system, however, 30% of health spending comes from outside the government’s purse.
+Canada is famed as one of the few countries with a publicly funded healthcare system; however, 30% of health spending comes from outside the government’s purse.

 A 2011 study found that 60 percent of the medical bills are covered by employer-sponsored plans, and 35 percent are out-of-pocket spending.